ksu-is/-Feature-Prioritization-Dashboard/README.md

 **My To-Do List**

-- [x] Find a Github repo to use - https://github.com/kitplummer/clikan
+- [x] Find a Github repo to use - https://github.com/kitplummer/clikan *edit* might use this one instead https://www.youtube.com/watch?v=ibtgxp2EtcQ
 - [ ] Decide if I want to use this command line based to do list or dive into fancy frameworks
 - [ ] Decided between moscow or rice
 - [ ] Find out what im getting myself into